CUBRID/cubrid-manual/en/admin/systemtap.rst

 Asynchronous Events
 -------------------

-Asynchronous events are defined internally; it is not dependent on a special jobs or locations on the code.
-These kinds of probe events are mainly counter and timer, etc.
+Asynchronous events are defined internally; it is not dependent on special jobs or locations on the code.
+These kinds of probing events are mainly counter and timer, etc.

 Examples of asynchronous events are as follows.